 In this section, the simulated surface water-groundwater interaction for the steady-state and transient stress periods are discussed.
-Figure 5.4a shows the location of the 12 river gages used to develop algorithms to generate recharge across the model domain based on annual precipitation rates and surface geology (see Section 3.3.4).
-Each of the river gages is associated with a drainage area that was delineated based on the topographic gradients.
+Figure 5.4a shows the location of the 12 river gages used to develop algorithms to generate recharge across the model domain based on annual precipitation rates and surface geology (Section 3.3.4).
+Each river gage is associated with a drainage area that was delineated based on the topographic gradients.
 For five of the 12 gages, more than 90 percent of the drainage area is in the outcrop of the model.
-These five drainage areas, outlined in green on Figure 5.4a, were used to compare the model simulated base flow to the base flow determined from the BFLOW and BFI analyses and simulated by the groundwater availability model developed by Kelley and others (2004).
+These five drainage areas, outlined in green on Figure 5.4a, were used to compare the model simulated base flow to the base flow determined from the Baseflow Program and Base Flow Index Program analyses and simulated by the groundwater availability model developed by Kelley and others (2004).
 Model base flow values were generated by summing the fluxes associated with the drain and river cells in the drainage area of the river gages.
-This calculation was performed across the same group of grid cells for this model and for the groundwater availability model developed by Kelley and others (2004).
+This calculation was performed across the same group of grid cells for this updated model and for the groundwater availability model developed by Kelley and others (2004).
 To facilitate the comparison of base flows among different-sized drainage basins, the base flow values were divided by the area of their watershed to generate an equivalent recharge rate.

 In Section 3.3.4.2, groundwater that comprises base flow was partitioned based on its source and place of origin.
 Groundwater that drains to a specific stream reach originating from the groundwater basin was considered basin flow.
 Groundwater originating from stream water that infiltrates the river alluvium during periods of high stream water levels is considered bank flow.
 To calculate a recharge rate from base flow, base flow needs to be partitioned into basin flow and bank flow.
-To include this in the comparison of model results to base flow estimates from gage data, the BFLOW base flow numbers adjusted to account for bank flow using the method discussed in Section 3.3.4.2 were also shown.
+To include this in the comparison of model results to base flow estimates from gage data, the base flow numbers from the Baseflow Program analysis adjusted to account for bank flow using the method discussed in Section 3.3.4.2 are also shown.

-5.4.1 Surface Water-Groundwater Interaction for the Steady-State Conditions
+5.4.1 Surface Water-Groundwater Interaction for Steady-State Conditions

 Table 5.4.1a provides the measured and modeled base flow values for the five watersheds outlined in green in Figure 5.4a.
 The five watersheds cover the central and northern regions of the model.
-The adjustments to the BFLOW baseflow values suggest that, on average, about 25 percent of the base flow is comprised of bank flow.
-The recharge rates for the five watersheds based on the adjusted BFLOW range from 0.85 to 3.04 inches per year and average 1.88 inches per year.
+The adjustments to the base flow values from the Baseflow Program analysis suggest that, on average, about 25 percent of the base flow is comprised of bank flow.
+The recharge rates for the five watersheds based on the adjusted Baseflow Program values range from 0.85 to 3.04 inches per year and average 1.88 inches per year.
 The model recharge rates for the five watersheds range from 1.38 to 2.12 inches per year and average 1.81 inches per year.
-Based on this limited data, it appears that the modeling approach over predicts low base flows and under predicts high base flow values.
+Based on this limited data, it appears that the modeling approach over-predicts low base flow values and under-predicts high base flow values.

-River Recharge Rate for Watershed (inches per year)
+River rge Rate for Watershed (inches per year) 1

-Gage Average BFLOW Value 8
+Gage Average BFLOW Value Average BFLOW Value (Adjusted) Modeled by this Study

 8031200 3.19 2.54 2.12

 8064800 3.73 3.04 1.97

 8065200 1.81 1.35 1.87

 8109700 1.00 0.86 1.386

 8111000 2.26 1.62 1.701

 Average 2.40 1.88 1.81

-Table 5.4.1a Measured and modeled base flows for steady state conditions
+Table 5.4.1a Measured and modeled base flow values for steady-state conditions